This article originally appeared on Noisey UK.

 Imagine, for a hot second, that Taylor Swift released “Shake It Off” in 1992.
 How would it have gone down?
 Would someone have written an article in The Times about racial appropriation?
 Would there have been a letter writing campaign to Taylor about the subtle difference between cliche and stereotype?
 Or, would it have provoked a lot of 12 year-olds to start wearing animal print crop bomber jackets and loads of fake bling?

 Now that we live in a time where two female pop stars can’t make a song about how buff they are without being labelled a disgrace to feminism, it’s easy to forget just how many artists narrowly escaped a digital flogging because their #problematic thing was released before social media existed.
-Here are a small number of those artists and the public shaming misfortune they escaped only by the good grace of Tumblr not being invented until 2007.
+Here are a small number of those artists and the public shaming misfortune they escaped only by the good fortune of Twitter not being invented until 2006.

 The Beatles - “I Saw Her Standing There”